Preserving Privacy and Security in Federated Learning

 \subsection{Computing global model}

-This component takes as input the outputs from the other two components and produces the corresponding global model.
+This component takes as input the output of the other two components and produces the corresponding global model.
 Hence, it serves to combine two previous components and it is run solely by the server.
-Specifically, it needs to be able to decrypt $\Bar{c}$ from the first component, and to validate the ZKPs $\{\pi_u\}_{u\in \calU'}$ from the second component.
+Specifically, it needs to be able to decrypt $\Bar{c}$ from the first component and to validate the zero-knowledge proofs $\{\pi_u\}_{u\in \calU'}$ from the second component.
 Then, it outputs the sum of the model updates from the honest users.
 We define this component in Fig. \ref{fig:glb}.

 From the third component, we can prove that this framework preserves the privacy of users' model updates given that all the components satisfy their properties.
 Let $Adv$ be a random variable representing the joint views of all parties that are corrupted by the adversary according to the threat model.
 We show that it is possible to simulate the combined view of any subset of honest-but-curious parties given only the inputs of those parties and the global model $\Bar{x}$.
 This means that those parties do not learn anything other than their own inputs and $\Bar{x}$.